Abokyy/ThisNoAll-DL-HomeWork/README.md

 Sáfrán Gergely FT6QWV 33%

+# Running procedure:

+First run the Setup part of the notebook.
+After these steps are finished it requires to restart the environment.
+After restarting the environment you can simply use shift + enter to run all the following blocks.
+They will autimatically download the dataset from github and from Google Drive.

 # English version:

 # Estimating the distance between people on public spaces based on neural networks